CaptainClaquette/composer-database-client/How to install PHP, Instantclient and PHP_PDO_OCI.md

 ```
 #### Ubuntu 24.04+

 The package and the library have been renamed in 24.04.
 The package name now is libaio1t64 and the library is available as libaio.so.1t64
-To fix the problem you can create a symbloic link like that :
+To fix the problem you can create a symbolic link like that :

 ```BASH
 ln -s /usr/lib/x86_64-linux-gnu/libaio.so.1t64 /usr/lib/x86_64-linux-gnu/libaio.so.1